 To add grand totals:

-- Click on the menu of the row in the data panel, or right-click on the row name (header) in the widget, and then click Grand total.
+- Click on the menu of the row in the data panel, or right-click on the row header in the widget, and then click Grand total.

-Grand totals is effected by subtotals if defined.
-In the following example, the Grand total for Average Sales is 10, representing the average sales for two regions (Asia and Europe).
-In the example below, Average Sales has a subtotal (see above) set to Sum, and therefore the Grand total is the total of the rows above.
+If defined, the Grand Totals is affected by Subtotals.
+In the following example, the Grand Total for Average Sales is 10, representing the average sales for two regions (Asia and Europe).
+In the example below, Average Sales has a Subtotal (see above) set to Sum, and therefore the Grand total is the total of the rows above.